Former Nazi guard arrives in Germany after US deportation | DW | 20.02.2021

 Prosecutors in the town of Celle, in the state of Lower Saxony, said he would be questioned for accessory to murder.
 But a police spokesman said he had not been taken into custody.

-It is unclear if there will be a trial as German prosecutors dropped the case last year, citing a lack of evidence.
+It is unclear whether there will be a trial as German prosecutors dropped the case in 2020, citing a lack of evidence.

-US officials said that B. confessed to having guarded prisoners at the main Neuengamme concentration camp in northern Germany.
+US officials said Friedrich confessed to having guarded prisoners at the Neuengamme concentration camp in northern Germany.

-Friedrich Karl B argued he had only followed orders, according to Der Spiegel magazine.
+Friedrich argued he had only followed orders, according to Der Spiegel magazine.

-The court reported that that Jews, Poles, Russians, Danes, Dutch, French and political prisoners, among others, had been imprisoned in the satellite camp.
+Jews, Poles, Russians, Danes, Dutch, French and political prisoners had been among the peoople incarcerated in the network of camps.

-A judge had ordered his deportation in February 2020 and a US appeals court confirmed the expulsion in November.
+A judge had ordered Friedrich's deportation in February 2020, and a US appeals court confirmed the expulsion in November.

-B. had been an "active participant in one of the darkest chapters in human history," a US immigration official said, adding that his country did not offer protection to "war criminals."
+Friedrich had been an "active participant in one of the darkest chapters in human history," a US immigration official said, adding that the United States did not offer protection to "war criminals."

 In September, Celle's public prosecutors took over the investigation, but suspended it in December, citing a "lack of sufficient suspicion."